-The consensus recommendations developed by the NIC-FTD are an important first step in discriminating between bvFTD and PPDs.
+The consensus recommendations developed by the Neuropsychiatric International Consortium for Frontotemporal Dementia (NIC-FTD) are an important first step forward in discriminating between bvFTD and primary psychiatric disorders.
 This is a clinically challenging diagnostic determination, the conclusions of which are significant and impactful for patients, their families, and clinicians and systems serving them.
-These consensus recommendations will be useful to a wide array of clinicians, including behavioral neuropsychologists, general psychiatrists, neurologists, and other clinicians, as well as the programs, institutions, and health care environments in which they practice.
-The authors highlight several possibly underutilized approaches to distinguishing bvFTD from PPDs, including use of social cognitive testing (particularly facial recognition tasks), consideration of serum or CSF neurofilament light, standardized MRI review protocols and PET scanning, and lowered thresholds for genetic testing, particularly for C9orf72.
+These consensus recommendations therefore will be useful to a wide array of clinicians, including behavioral neuropsychologists, general psychiatrists, neurologists, and other clinicians as well as the programs, institutions, and healthcare environments in which they practice.
+The authors highlight several possibly underutilized approaches to distinguishing bvFTD from primary psychiatric disorders, including use of social cognitive testing (particularly facial recognition tasks), consideration of serum or CSF NfL, standardized MRI review protocols and PET scanning, and lowered thresholds for genetic testing, particularly for C90rf72.

-Although these consensus recommendations are helpful, they are the first of their kind and therefore must be regarded only as a starting point for evidence-based evaluation and management in this context.
+While these consensus recommendations are helpful, they are the first of their kind and therefore must be regarded only as a starting point for evidence-based evaluation and management in this context.
 Much of what is recommended is necessarily based on relatively weak evidence.
-The authors have suggested several ways in which the field can move forward, including further use of biomarkers and standardized scales.
+The authors have suggested several ways in which the field can be moved forward, including further use of biomarkers and standardized scales.

-Many members of the NIC-FTD have prior experience in writing guidelines.
-However, greater membership variety, including guidelines specialists, methodologists, and patients and caregivers, may offer additional perspectives on the evolution of these consensus recommendations and subsequent formal clinical practice parameters or guidelines.
-Future versions of such recommendations, practice parameters, and guidelines may benefit from broader stakeholder involvement (23).
+Many members of the NIC-FTD have prior experience in writing guidelines, though further membership variety, including guidelines specialists, methodologists, and patients and caregivers, may offer additional perspectives on the continued evolution of these consensus recommendations and/or subsequent formal clinical practice parameters or guidelines.
+In future versions, such recommendations, practice parameters, and/or guidelines may benefit from broader stakeholder involvement .
 Future research should include further scale development, new physical examination techniques and neuropsychological tests, new methods of neuroimaging analysis, further development of CSF and serum biomarkers, and new approaches to genetic testing.

-Specific questions regarding dissemination and implementation questions and challenges will also require consideration of the current and future versions of these consensus recommendations.
-The NIC-FTD must address at least the following general areas of dissemination and implementation (adapted from the RE-AIM [Reach, Effectiveness, Adoption, Implementation, Maintenance] Planning and Evaluation Framework) (24):
+Specific questions regarding dissemination and implementation questions and challenges also will require consideration in relation to the current and future versions of these consensus recommendations.
+The NIC-FTD must address at least the following general areas of dissemination and implementation (adapted from the RE-AIM Planning and Evaluation Framework):